PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 DASSET's built-in de-duplication application allows you to scan your Data Hub for duplicate files, including determining what is or is not considered a duplicate.

-Learn how the [File De-duplication](../features/de-duplication.md) works.
+Learn how the [File De-duplication](../features/apps/de-duplication.md) works.

 ### 🗑️ Recycle Bin

 Accidentally delete a file when using de-duplicating your files?
-No worries as DASSET includes a Recycle Bin which keeps your deleted files for 30 days, so you have ample time to restore those inadvertant deletions.
+No worries as DASSET includes a Recycle Bin which keeps your deleted files for 30 days, so you have ample time to restore those inadvertent deletions.

-Learn how the [Recycle Bin](../features/recycle.md) works.
+Learn how the [Recycle Bin](../features/apps/recycle.md) works.

 ### 🎉 And much more